 It’s the question that homesteaders often ask, normally out of fear of getting it wrong or growing something that could poison your family.
 But starting your herb garden isn’t as overwhelming as you may think.

 As you may remember from past articles and posts, our homesteading journey actually began with holistic medicine.
 It didn’t begin with chickens or livestock, not even gardening.
-It began when my son was diagnosed with childhood asthma, and that’s when I decided it was time to take control of our lives—our food, our exposure to chemicals, and our healthcare.
+It began when my oldest son was diagnosed with childhood asthma, and that’s when I decided it was time to take control of our lives—our food, our exposure to chemicals, and our healthcare.
 I quickly began researching herbs and essential oils that could help us, and I found it far less overwhelming by narrowing my search down by 3-5 different reasons I wanted to take control of my health.

 But as our homesteading journey expanded, so did my needs.
 My list now looked a lot like this—respiratory, common cold/flu, nausea, leaky gut, boils/cysts, chicken health, bleeding, tooth ache, broken bones, deep wounds, high blood pressure, migraines, rabbit health, parasite eradication, culinary uses, and so much more.
 Wow, what a list, right?

 As we dove further into homesteading, I found that when the simple things worked, I wanted more.
 I wanted to dive more into herbalism and essential oils.
 I didn’t just want to only grow for the common cold, I wanted to grow for everything that we may need, and preserve it for long lengths of time (like creating tinctures, salves, soap, and more).